Lajos Haynald: Life

 On the publication of the October diploma, in 1860, Haynald became one of the champions of the union of Transylvania with Hungary.
 His political opinions and activity thereupon brought him into conflict with the Viennese Government.
 Count Francis Nádasdy, head of the Transylvanian Chancellery, accused Haynald of disloyalty.
 Haynald went to Vienna and presented a memorial in which he set forth his political views.
 Notwithstanding this, the dissensions between the Government and Haynald continued, and resulted in Haynald's resignation in 1864.

 Pope Pius IX summoned him to Rome and appointed him titular archbishop of Carthage.

 Until 1867 he was in Rome as a member of the Congregation for Extraordinary Ecclesiastical Affairs.
-After the restoration of the Hungarian constitution, Haynald was appointed Archbishop of Kalocsa-Bács, in 1867, at the instance of Baron Joseph Eötvös.
+After the restoration of the Hungarian constitution, Haynald was appointed Archbishop of Kalocsa-Bács, in 1867, at the insistence of Baron Joseph Eötvös.

 He played an important part in the First Vatican Council of 1870, being, with George Strossmayer, Bishop of Diakovár, one of the foremost opponents of the dogma of papal infallibility, although he submitted to the decree of the council.
 Pope Leo XIII made Haynald a cardinal on 12 May 1879.
 Pope Leo gave him his red galero and assigned him the titular church of Santa Maria degli Angeli e dei Martiri on 22 September.

 As bishop and archbishop, he aimed chiefly to maintain ecclesiastical discipline and to raise the standard of studies in the public schools.
 His bequests amounted to nearly five million florins.
 While still a young priest he devoted himself to botany and made a large collection of plants and of books, which subsequently came into the possession of the Hungarian National Museum.
 The Hungarian Academy of Sciences made him an honorary member.